jefftranter/68000/newlib_example/newlib/README.md

 printf() in newlib is used which does not support printing floating point values.

+The linker map file is set up to generate an S record run file.
+If you want an object file (e.g. for disassembly), see the comments near the top of the file ts2.ld.

 Known issues:

 Most newlib functions have not been tested.
 Only a few very small,